-Figure 20: Triangulation
+Figure 21: Triangulation

-The project reported in this section exploits human labor in Wiktionary combined with distributional information in VSMs.
-We train VSMs on gigaword corpora, and the linear translation mapping on direct (non-triangulated) Wiktionary pairs.
-This mapping is used to filter triangulated translations based on scores.
-The motivation is that scores by the mapping may be a smoother measure of merit than considering only the number of pivot for the triangle.
+VSMs on gigaword corpora, and the linear translation mapping on direct (non-triangulated) Wiktionary pairs.
+This mapping is used to filter triangulated translations based on the similarity scores.
+The motivation is that scores by the mapping may be a smoother measure of merit than considering only the number of pivots for the triangle.
 We evaluate the scores against dictionaries extracted from parallel corpora (Tiedemann 2012).
 We show that linear translation really provides a more reliable method for triangle scoring than pivot count.